alokumarjaiswal/pdf2data/README.md

 - Uploaded but not extracted for > 24 hours
 - Extracted but not parsed for > 24 hours
 - Processing abandoned midway

+**Note:** Lifecycle management operates on the MongoDB records, which are considered the single source of truth for system state.

 ### Cleanup Operations